zkotti/cosmos-tour/guide.md

 **Description**

-Prepare for a cosmic view of our place in universal history with this enlightening volume where celestial cycles permeate our Earthly lives.
-Marchant’s book delves into our centuries-old relationship with the stars that shaped our personalities, religious beliefs, power structures, scientific advances, and even our biology.
-Over the last few centuries we seem to have distanced ourselves from the universe that surrounds us and that’s the topic she focuses on here.
+With this illuminating work, prepare for a cosmic picture of our place in universal history, where celestial cycles pervade our Earthly lives.
+Marchant's book dives into our long-standing bond with the stars, which has influenced our personalities, religious beliefs, power systems, scientific progress, and even biology.
+We appear to have alienated ourselves from the universe that surrounds us during the last few centuries, and that is the theme she addresses here.

-Marchant guides readers on a tour through the history of humanity’s relationship with the heavens and the costs of our separation from its influence.
-From the Hall of the Bulls in Lascaux to witness the winter solstice at an ancient tomb at Newgrange, to a visit with Medieval monks grappling with the nature of time, and native Tahitian sailors navigating by the stars, it’s a re-examination of the potential of the universe we inhabit, its wonder, and its effect on our health.
+Marchant takes readers on a tour of humanity's relationship with the heavens throughout history, as well as the costs of our isolation from their influence.
+It's a re-examination of the potential of the universe we inhabit, its wonder, and its effect on our health, from the Hall of the Bulls in Lascaux to witnessing the winter solstice at an ancient tomb at Newgrange, to a visit with Medieval monks grappling with the nature of time and native Tahitian sailors navigating by the stars.

 Source [Best space and astronomy books](https://www.space.com/32982-best-astronomy-books.html)